CodeURJC-DAW-2023-24/webapp06/README.md

 ### Home Screen

-Home screen of our application, from here, we will be able to enter to any of the available categories, and in addition, we will also be able to observe the categories in trendig.
+Home screen of our application, from here, we will be able to enter any of the available categories, and in addition, we will also be able to observe the categories in trendig.
 This home screen also has 2 buttons at the top right, these buttons are to log in or register if the user wishes.

 Note that it is not necessary to be registered to navigate between the categories, but your actions will be limited.